 The usual sources of government revenue, such as customs and land sales, dried up due to the sales.
 The federal taxation of incomes was put on hold in 1811, because of which the government had to resort to loans and credit.
 The government now began to access banks and affluent merchants for raising capital.
 In June 1812, Congress authorized the first U.S. Treasury Note to fund the War of 1812.

-Municipal bonds are issued by the state and local government to raise capital for social infrastructure projects like schools, healthcare centers, roads, bridges, etc. These bonds made an appearance during the Renaissance period in Italy.
+Municipal bonds are issued by the state and local governments to raise capital for social infrastructure projects like schools, healthcare centers, roads, bridges, etc. These bonds made an appearance during the Renaissance period in Italy.

 Still, it was officially launched in 1812 when New York City issued a general obligation bond for the Erie canal project.9 There were 42 different bond issues to fund the project over the next four decades.
 After 1840, many American states were in debt, and by 1843, the total debt crossed $25 million.